maxmcd/bramble/notes/34-derivation-walk-and-patch.md

 </details>

 This graph is very similar to our build graph because the outputted build steps need all the same dependencies to compile individual source files.
+You can see that `foo.c` and `bar.c` have been added.
+Let's pretend these are both source files that will output something like `foo.o` and `bar.o` and the final `hello_world_expanded` output will take those object files and combine them into a final binary.

-To update the graph we'll take the following steps.
+From here we'll need to update the existing build graph to support these additions.
+Doing that will involve the following steps:

-1. Remove this node:
+1. Remove the `hello_world` node now that it has outputted derivations:

 	<p align=center><img src="https://user-images.githubusercontent.com/283903/134383594-0da6cd22-495a-49dc-a639-13076e17493e.png" /></p>